Children's Book Author / Editor / Writing Instructor

 EVENTS & CLASSES

-I teach online creative writing classes for kids through The Writing Barn.
+I teach online creative writing classes through The Writing Barn.
 I am also available for virtual school visits.
-Upcoming classes and events will be listed here.
+Upcoming events and classes will be listed here.
 Feel free to get in touch via the contact form below if you would like to arrange an event or visit.